phinioxGlade/gbstudio-auto-scroller/README.md

 - Moving the camera independently of the player
 - Utilizing the window/overlay layer and invisible sprites to create a screen sized moving boss
 - Detecting player position relative to camera to create dynamic 1D collision boundary

+# Currently the rest of the tutorial is only available within the source code